petarturukalo/micro-guitar-tuner/README.md

 - [libopencm3](https://libopencm3.org/) for its STM32F4 runtime environment and low-level hardware library

 **External**
-- [GNU Octave](https://octave.org/) for generating filter coefficients.
-Needed to build the core library.
+- [GNU Octave](https://octave.org/) with the [signal](https://gnu-octave.github.io/packages/signal/) package installed.
+Used for generating filter coefficients, needed to build the core library.
 - [gnuplot](http://www.gnuplot.info/) for (optionally) generating plots to visualise the DSP.
 See the [`test/`](test) dir and its README for more info.